KuShivam045/StrapiCICD_GitHub_Actions/README.md

 ## ⚙️ Deployment

 Strapi gives you many possible deployment options for your project including [Strapi Cloud](https://cloud.strapi.io).
-Browse [Deployment section of the documentation](https://docs.strapi.io/dev-docs/deployment) to find the best solution for your use case.
+Browse the [deployment section of the documentation](https://docs.strapi.io/dev-docs/deployment) to find the best solution for your use case.

 ## 📚 Learn more